 I’m a goal setter.
 I love to think of, plan and orchestrate a well-designed goal.
 It’s a beautiful thing, the coordinated effort.
 A famous line from the A-team’s John “Hannibal” Smith, “I love it when a plan comes together”.
 Me too!
 Long-term, short-term, financial, career, dinner… it doesn’t matter.
 My mind functions best when I can work out and solve a problem.
 This helps me deal with the stresses of life.
 Problem, solution, execution.
 Simple and to the point.
 It’s a benefit, yet a curse.

+About 10 years ago, we planned a trip to Disney World with our two daughters (our third daughter was not born yet), ages 8 and 6.
+Being the organized, some would call obsessive person that I am, I planned the entire trip.
+Down to the hour.
+Where we would eat, travel time, and I even factored in possible drive delays to and from the various parks.
+I even penciled in “fun” for the trip.
+We were ready.
 My husband is not as organized.
 He does want some semblance of organization, but only for the major things.
 Where we will stay, and departure/arrival times.
 The rest is up for grabs.
 I’ve often said that his laid back personality is great… as long as he can find the t.v. remote, the house can crumble down around him, and he’ll be fine.
 He is completely content with deciding a location for dinner…. (gasp!) when we are ready to eat!
 This unheard of atrocity completely escapes me.
 How can someone function in the unknown and then actually enjoy it?
 But that is beyond my ability to discuss it at this (or any other time).
 So back to the Florida trip.

 Our flight left around 7 a.m.
 Of course we were there early, and ready to go.
 Most of the time, hubby goes with my organizational “quirks” to keep the peace, or maybe he’s afraid my head will burst if he dares alter the plan… who knows.
 Anyway, we’d been at the airport all of 30-45 minutes only to find out that our flight was delayed.
 Not by a few minutes, but by four hours.
 Now while 4 hours over the course of a week is not that bad; for an organized, obsessive person, it’s a life-time.
 Disaster!
 Mass-Chaos!
 Dog and Cats living in harmony!
 Crazy!!!
 This delayed our lay-over flight, our arrival time, our plan for that evening, and thus threw a wrench in the entire week.
 Our vacation was utterly ruined!
 Or so I thought.
 Truth be told, we had a wonderful time, created wonderful memories, and didn’t “miss out” on anything.
 My daughters don’t even remember the delay.